diegomabale/PythonClass/README.md

 # PythonClass

-# This is my first Python class at Alliant Inernational University
+# This is my first Python class at Alliant International University